Axellarator/EFI-New-Boot/README.md

 ## Required

-Superuser power as in root.
+Superuser power as in `root`.
 No mere mortal is allowed to play around with efi power.
 + su -p for a root shell: _# bash  ./efinewboot.sh
 + sudo bash ./efinewboot.sh